-On a rates per assessment basis, Council was well within the average for the group of small rural councils in the 2015/16 financial year.
+On a rates per assessment basis, Council was well within the average for the group of small rural councils in the 2018/19 financial year.

-Median Rates per assesment - residential
+Average Rates per assessment - all

 Rates Affordability

 Australian Taxation Office (ATO) income data for wage and salary earners (PAYE) combined with the Australian Bureau of Statistics' (ABS) SEIFA index (a set of social and economic indices based on census data which reflect the level of social and economic wellbeing in a local government area) can be used to give some indication of rates affordability.